imellis22/CS260Simon/README.md

 To create the wheel for the simon game, you first created a div and then rounded the corners using the border-radius tag.
 After that another div element was created in the first and this time was laid out using a grid.
 Then on that grid was put four buttons each formatted to make a quarter circle.
 Then finally within the grid div another div was made in a simiilar fashion to the first to hold the control center and the score.

 On another note, I have no idea what the center class does.
 I changed every variable in it and nothing changed.

+When declaring CSS classes you can use something like "footer a" which will apply the css to all a tags only found in footer tags.